GlobalFishingWatch/pyseas/README.md

     conda install -c conda-forge cartopy geopandas numpy matplotlib pandas \
                      jupyter jupytext scikit-image cmocean gdal netcdf4 pandas-gbq

-Then `cd` to the directory that PySeas was cloned into, typically `pyseas` and run:
+Then `cd` to the directory that PySeas was cloned into, typically `pyseas`, and run:

     pip install -e .